Upcoming System Update: Enrol and RPL

 Terminology

-Please note that the terminology used in this article may be different depending on your Centre.
+Please note the terminology used in this article may differ depending on your Centre.

 Need Help?

-If you encounter any issues or have questions, please contact Onefile Support or your internal support channels.
+If you encounter any issues or require assistance, please contact Onefile Support or your internal support channels.

 Did you find it helpful?
 Yes No